Maryland State Inspection Specialists

 If you’re looking for a convenient auto inspection in Gaithersburg or Derwood, Liberty Auto Center is here to help you.

-Maryland State Automotive Safety Inspections in Gaithersburg, MD
+Maryland State Vehicle Safety Inspections in Gaithersburg, MD

 If you have recently moved to Maryland or purchased a vehicle, you are required to have it inspected at an authorized inspection station.

 New residents are required to have a vehicle safety inspection prior to being able to get their car registered.
 When you purchase a used vehicle prior to registration it is necessary to have your car inspected.
 A certificate must be dated within 90 days to have the vehicle registered.

 If your vehicle failed its first Maryland Vehicle Safety Inspection you will have 30 days or 1,000 miles, whichever comes first, to get your car re-inspected.
 If you take longer than that you will have to have the car inspected again.